Home > Search Clinical Trials > Breathing and Lung

 Study description not available

-IRB No. 17-045J-2 (Dr. Mario Perez, PI): The Airway Inflammatory Profile of E-Cigarette Users
+IRB No. 17-045-2: The Airway Inflammatory Profile of E-Cigarette Users

-Study objective: The reserach study is about how the human body, particularly the airways, react to the regular use of e-cigarettes.
+Study objective: The research study is about how the human body, particularly the airways, react to the regular use of e-cigarettes.
 The purpose is to show that regular use of e-cigarettes can be associated with airway inflammation in the sputum of regular users of e-cig.
 We intend to study if the regular use of e-cig, in a simliar way to conventional cigarettes, can trigger an inflammatory response in the airways.
 Hypotheses: 1. subjects who use e-cigarettes have evidence of airway inflammation when compared to healthy non-smoker subjects 2.
-Subjects who smoke regular tobacco cigarettes have evidence of more airway inflammaiton than e-cigarette users.
+Subjects who smoke regular tobacco cigarettes have evidence of more airway inflammation than e-cigarette users.
 3. Subjects who use e-cigs with flavoring, e.g. chocolate, or regular cigarettes with flavoring (e.g. menthol) will have more airway inflammation than e-cig and regular cigarette users who don't use flavored products, e.g. menthol.
 Aims: 1.
 We plan to characterize airway inflammation profile in e-cig users compared to healthy non-smokers 2.
 We plan to characterize the airway inlfammatory profile of tobacco cigarette smokers compared to e-cig users.
 3. We plan to characterize the effect of menthol in e-cigarettes and tobacco cigarettes on the airway inflammatory profile.